project-terraforma/conflation-with-llm/README.md

 Phi-3 Mini as an LLM-> Sequence Classifier is producing a overall accuracy of **90.4%**.
 Llama 3.2 as an LLM -> Sequence Classifier is producing an overall accuracy of **89%**.
 Google's Electra as a static embedding model is producing an overall acuracy of **85.7%**.
-(see more metrics below and in results/context_results.md)
+See more metrics below and in results/context_results.md

 ## 📈 Metrics
 | Model                  | Accuracy | Precision | Recall | F1 Score | Pricing (USD)     | Avg.
 Tokens / Request | Avg.
 Time / Request |